When starting out growing weed, you’ll have a lot of questions about grow lights.

 - Correct temperature

-To ensure your plant is grown in the perfect conditions, you should invest in a solid marijuana grow tent.
+To ensure your plant is grown in the perfect conditions, you should invest in solid marijuana grow tent.

 Low-Stress Training, or LST, is a tool that many new growers don’t know about, but it’s an excellent way to increase your plant’s yields.
 Essentially, LST is like an exercise program for your plant… it helps increase the ability for the plant to grow more buds.

 There are a few kinds of LST, some of which are more complex than others.
-Topping/Fimming can increase your yields by up to 150%, while scrogging or manifolding can double your plant’s yield.
+Topping can increase your yields by up to 150%, while scrogging or manifolding can double your plant’s yield.

 It should be noted, however, that any kind of training places stress on a plant and can have negative results if done incorrectly.
 Growers who plan to use these tools should research thoroughly and be prepared for setbacks while they learn the techniques.

 In general, a light with higher wattage should produce a higher PAR value and, therefore, a better yield.
 A 1000 watt light, on average, will produce more than its 500-watt counterpart.
 As a basic rule of thumb, you can use the tried-and-true baseline of .5 to 1 gram per watt of light.

 However, “how much weed can a 1000 watt light produce?” is really the wrong question to be asking.
-There are far better ways to maximize your yields, and many other variables that should be considered.
-If you’re looking to ensure that you get the most bud for your buck, we recommend considering all aspects of your grow… including your grow space, lighting, container, and training methods.
+There are far better ways to maximize your yields and many other variables that should be considered.
+If you’re looking to ensure that you get the most bud for your buck, we recommend considering all aspects of your growth… including your grow space, lighting, container, and training methods.

 What do you think?
 Have any tips or tricks that have worked to increase your yields?
 If so, let us know in the comments… and, as always, thanks for reading!